 Data and Reports

 Under Seattle's Energy Benchmarking law, the City shares building data with the public annually.
 Transparency of Seattle's largest building's energy use helps drive the market to reward energy efficiency and create a continuous cycle of improvement and demand for high-performing buildings.
-To track overall trends in performance, the program produces occasional analysis reports and publishes data on the Energy Benchmarking Map and on data.seattle.gov.
-Explore the data and reports below.
+To track aggregate trends in performance, the program publishes data on Seattle Open Data and the Energy Benchmarking Map.

 How Does Your Building Stack Up?

-Seattle's interactive mapping tool allows you to explore the energy and climate impact of Seattle's largest non-residential and multifamily buildings.
-Click on any building subject to the benchmarking requirements to view a snapshot of that building's performance.
-Then you can compare that building's 2022 energy performance against the Performance Ranges of Seattle Buildings by Property Type
+Seattle's Energy Benchmarking Map allows users to explore the energy and climate impact of Seattle's largest non-residential and multifamily buildings.
+Click on any building subject to the benchmarking law to view a snapshot of that building's performance.
+Within the snapshot, users have the option to view a more detailed Building Performance Report.

 Screenshot of Interactive Benchmarking Map